citp/privacy-policy-historical/o/ok/okf/okfn.org.md

-> *The following text is extracted and transformed from the okfn.org privacy policy that was archived on 2019-03-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190327212144id_/https%3A//okfn.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the okfn.org privacy policy that was archived on 2019-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191222122417id_/https%3A//okfn.org/privacy-policy) for the most accurate reproduction.*

-# Open Knowledge: Privacy policy
+# Privacy policy

 This policy describes our approach to your personal data.
 Contact details can be found on the [contact page](https://okfn.org/contact/).
 This privacy policy will be reviewed, and may be revised, from time to time.
 You may wish to revisit it regularly.
-This Policy becomes active on the 25th May 2018, in line with the new General Data Protection Regulation (GDPR) of 25th May 2018.
+This policy becomes active on the 25th May 2018, in line with the new General Data Protection Regulation (GDPR) of 25th May 2018.

 ### Cookies